itischrisd/itis-PJATK/README.md

 ---

 Keep in mind that all solutions and other work, unless otherwise stated, were brought up to highest grading standards imposed by faculty members and automated grading systems.
-Besides my best effort to share my work as a learning resource, I do not condone any form of plagarism and foul play.
+Besides my best effort to share my work as a learning resource, I do not condone any form of plagiarism and foul play.